 Meanwhile, the works in the museum began to be placed in the new museum by a group of experts led by a German archeologist named H.G.
 Guterbock.
 The repairing of the sections, however, were carried out by important Turkish architects of their time, Zuhtu Bey and Macit Kural.

-As mentioned above, the sections in the museum were arranged periodically.
-The order in the museum is as follows: Paleolithic Age, Neolithic Age, Chalcolithic Age, Old Bronze Age, Assyrian Trade Colonies Age, the Old Hittite and Hittite Imperial Age, Urartian Kingdom, Phrygian Kingdom, Lydia Era, Anatolian Civilizations from 1200 B.C. to Today, Ankara through Ages.
+The order in the museum is as follows: Paleolithic Age, Neolithic Age, Chalcolithic Age, Old Bronze Age, Assyrian Trade Colonies Age, the Old Hittite Age and Hittite Imperial Age, Urartian Kingdom, Phrygian Kingdom, Lydia Era, Anatolian Civilizations from 1200 B.C. to Today, Ankara through Ages.

 We can say that the concept of the museum focuses mainly on Hittite, Phrygian, and Assyrian eras, which are classified as Old Anatolian Civilizations.
 However, before you take a look at the rest of the museum, it is a good idea to visit “Ankara through Ages” and “Anatolian Civilizations from 1200 B.C. to Today” sections that presents a panorama of Ankara and the historical periods of Anatolia.
 In these sections, you can see the objects used throughout thousands of years of history of Ankara and Anatolia.
 After you visit these sections, you are recommended to visit other parts of the museum.